Pikciochain/SmartContract/README.md

 Smart Contract.
 * `invoke` contains the tools used to execute a Smart Contract in a sandbox.
 This module currently supports docker only.
+* `abi` is not executable directly but let translate invocation details from and to bytecode.

 ## Getting Started